mongodb/docs-compass/source/includes/starting-compass-paste-string.rst

       connection.
 When you connect to a connection, the label color is the background color of tabs that reference your connection.

+   .. step:: (Optional).
+Favorite your connection.

+      If you want to save the connection as a favorite, check the :guilabel:`Favorite this connection` option in the modal.

    .. step:: Connect to your cluster.

       Click :guilabel:`Save` or :guilabel:`Save & Connect` to navigate to the
       |compass-short| :doc:`Home Page </instance>`.

-      The :guilabel:`Save & Connect` button prompts you to save your connection string as a :ref:`Favorite Connection <favorite-connections>` and then navigates to the home page.

       .. important:: Required Access